 DIGITAL ELECTRONICS 720755

-Year (10 credits)

 [11 / 12] UC / CSU (g)

+This course is recommended as either the third or fourth course in the PLTW Engineering Pathway (AP Computer Science Principles is the other choice).
 From smartphones to appliances, digital circuits are all around us.
-This third PLTW Engineering course provides a foundation in electrical engineering, electronics, and circuit design.
-Students study topics such as combinational and sequential logic and are exposed to circuit design tools used in industry, including logic gates, integrated circuits, and programmable logic devices.
+This course teaches students how these devices work at the transistor logic level.
+Students gain a functional knowledge of electrical engineering, electronics, and circuit design.
+Students study topics such as combinational and sequential logic, and are exposed to circuit design tools used in industry, including logic gates, integrated circuits, and programmable logic devices.

-Recommendations: Successful completion of Principles of Engineering (POE) or be a senior who has passed Integrated Math II or higher with a C or higher.
+Recommendations: Successful completion of Principles of Engineering (POE) or be a junior or senior who has passed Integrated Math II or higher with a C or higher.

 AP® COMPUTER SCIENCE 720756

+PRINCIPLES W

-PRINCIPLES Year (10 credits) W
+Year (10 credits) VV

 [10 / 11 / 12] UC / CSU (g)

-Using Python® as a primary tool and incorporating multiple platforms and languages for computation, this course aims to develop computational thinking, generate excitement about career paths that utilize computing, and introduce professional tools that foster creativity and collaboration.
+This course is recommended as either the third or fourth course in the PLTW Engineering Pathway (Digital Electronics is the other choice).
+Using Python® as a primary tool and incorporating multiple platforms and languages computation, this course aims to develop computational thinking, generate excitement about career paths that utilize computing, and introduce professional tools that foster creativity and collaboration.
 Computer Science Principles helps students develop programming expertise and explore the workings of the Internet.
 Projects and problems include app development, visualization of data, cybersecurity, and simulation.
 PLTW is recognized by the College Board as an endorsed provider of curriculum and professional development for AP® Computer Science Principles (AP CSP).
 This endorsement affirms that all components of PLTW CSP's offerings are aligned to the AP Curriculum Framework standards and the AP CSP assessment.